Bgillgrist/Bgillgrist.github.io/bayesian-regression/README.md

 While I can never completely predict win percentage for an upcoming season, this MAE does tell me that there is a relationship between managing cap space and team performance.
 Further analysis into more season predictor variables would obviously provide a better prediction for upcoming performance but this analysis here tells us that an NFL general manager negotiating contracts directly influences the season outcome.
 We can also see that a good defense is one of the best predictors compared to spending big on any other position group.
 Managing the cap space well will help a team perform better and negotiating good deals is key to a team’s performance.

-# Full Project Report Document:
+# Full Project Report Download:

 - [Project Report](Project.Report)